HefEsti/Hello-World/journal.md

 #### Adding the journal to Github

 Github is a remote internet server you can use to upload (push) and retrieve (pull) your commits (we are using it for the journal).
-It is partcualarly helpful for group projects as it allows multiple people to work on it from seperate loactions.

 To do this you have to create an empty repository on your github account, then using the commands: